GusBusDraws/DoodleBot.py/README.md

 ## Change log
 ### 2023/10/10
+- Load keywords from JSON instead of CSV
+- Update keyword bank
+- Add location keywords
 - Handle a/an as first word in prompts
 - Handle punctuation in prompts
-- Add location keywords
-- Update keyword bank